Braginskii Viscosity in Cosmological Simulations of Galaxy Clusters: Implementation, Validation, and First Application: Methods

 where $p_i$ is the ion thermal pressure\footnote{Ions dominate the momentum transfer (i.e., viscosity) due to their higher mass compared to electrons \citep{Sarazin_1986}.} \citep{ZuHone_2016}, and $\nu_{ii}$ is the ion collision frequency

-This expression describes the creation of pressure anisotropy due to motions of the plasma: through the parallel rate of strain ($\hat{b}\hat{b} : \nabla \mathbf{v}$) and through the compression of the fluid ($\nabla \cdot \mathbf{v}$).
-Positive $\Delta p$ is created in regions of increasing field strength, while negative $\Delta p$ is created in regions of decreasing field strength \citep{Schekochihin_2005, Squire_2023}.
-The shear viscosity (Spitzer) coefficient ($\eta$) is the same as the isotropic case:
+$n_i$ is the number density, $m_i$ is the ion mass, $T_i$ is the temperature of the plasma, and $\ln{\Lambda} = 37.8$ is the Coulomb logarithm.
+In this regime, the pressure anisotropy remains small compared to the ion thermal pressure, i.e. $|\Delta p| \ll p_i$.
+Eq. \eqref{eqn:pressure_aniso} describes the creation of pressure anisotropy due to plasma motions: through the parallel rate of strain ($\hat{b}\hat{b} : \nabla \mathbf{v}$) and through the compression of the fluid ($\nabla \cdot \mathbf{v}$).
+In subsonic, weakly compressible flows, positive $\Delta p$ is created in regions of increasing field strength, while negative $\Delta p$ is created in regions of decreasing field strength \citep{Schekochihin_2005, Squire_2023}.
+The shear viscosity (Spitzer) coefficient ($\eta$) is the same as in the isotropic case:

-where $n_i$ is the number density, $m_i$ is the ion mass, $T_i$ is the temperature of the plasma, and $\ln{\Lambda} = 37.8$ is the Coulomb logarithm.
-The numerical prefactor and scaling arise from solving the linearized Boltzmann equation with a Fokker–Planck collision operator under the assumption of a small deviation from a Maxwellian distribution \citep{Spitzer_1962, Braginskii_1965}.
+The numerical prefactor and scaling arise from solving the Boltzmann equation with a Fokker–Planck collision operator under the assumption of a small deviation from a Maxwellian distribution \citep{Spitzer_1962, Braginskii_1965}.

 Parallel to magnetic fields, the plasma can move freely along the magnetic field lines, and viscosity behaves similarly to the isotropic Spitzer viscosity.
 However, perpendicular to the magnetic field lines, the movement is restricted and viscosity becomes significantly suppressed due to the smaller gyro-radius compared to $\lambda_i$.
-When the magnetic field is aligned with the velocity gradient, the parallel rate of strain ($\hat{b}\hat{b} : \nabla \mathbf{v}$) becomes maximum, while if they are perpendicular, the rate of strain becomes zero.
+When the magnetic field is aligned with the velocity gradient, the parallel rate of strain ($\hat{b}\hat{b} : \nabla \mathbf{v}$) becomes maximum, while if they are perpendicular, the parallel rate of strain becomes zero.

 The anisotropic viscous stress tensor accounts for the pressure anisotropy and can be written as: